The Story of Starvation Reservoir

 Spend a Weekend at Starvation

-Starvation State Park has four primitive campgrounds with 200 campsites and two established campgrounds that have 80 sites and include water and electricity and can accommodate RVs and trailers.
+Fred Hayes State Park at Starvation has four primitive campgrounds with 200 campsites and two established campgrounds that have 80 sites and include water and electricity and can accommodate RVs and trailers.
+Advance camping reservations are recommended.
 Three rustic fairytale cabins are available for rent (reservations must be made by calling the state park and are not available online).

 Regardless of how it got its name, the serenity of this place will fill your soul as soon as you step out of the car, catch that first whiff of sagebrush and dip your toes in the balmy, crystalline waters.